-What is a subacromial bursa?
+What is a subacromial bursitis?

 What can the athlete do?

-Rest until there is no pain.
+- Rest – until there is no pain.
 Rest is important as every time movement causes pain in the shoulder the time taken to recover will be longer as the bursa becomes inflamed and swollen.

-See a sports injury specialist or doctor who can advise on subacromial bursitis treatment and rehabilitation.
+- Advice – see a sports injury specialist or doctor who can advise on subacromial bursitis treatment and rehabilitation.

 What can a sports injury specialist or doctor do?

-A doctor may prescribe anti-inflammatory medication such as ibuprofen.
+- Medication – a doctor may prescribe anti-inflammatory medication such as ibuprofen.
 This will help reduce pain and inflammation quite quickly although always consult a doctor before taking medication.
 Ibuprofen should not be taken if you have asthma.

-They may prescribe a full rehabilitation program to include mobility and strengthening exercises.
-If Subacromial bursitis does not respond to normal conservative treatment of rest and cold therapy then a doctor may aspirate the bursa which involves extracting the extra fluid through a needle injected into the bursa.
+- Aspirate – if Subacromial bursitis does not respond to normal conservative treatment of rest and cold therapy then a doctor may aspirate the bursa which involves extracting the extra fluid through a needle injected into the bursa.

-- If they have an unstable shoulder joint where there is a lot of movement and weakness in the joint for example from previous injury or a shoulder dislocation.
+- If they have an unstable shoulder joint where there is a lot of movement and weakness in the joint for example from a previous injury or a shoulder dislocation.
 If you are not sure, see a sports injury professional.
 Failure to recognize this may mean the injury is likely to recur.

 - Poor technique or bad training habits.
 Overuse or training too hard is just as likely to cause injury as poor technique.
 If not sure, find a good coach.